marklawton/writeups/Bookstore/README.md

 >clicking on the code we get more info on the right, by the looks of things the Magic number is some sort of equation!
 ![](img/19.png)

-> hoverign over the Hexidedcimal numbers it auto converts to Decimal which i would assume i need for the Magic number to work!
+> hovering over the Hexidedcimal numbers it auto converts to Decimal which i would assume i need for the Magic number to work!

 ![](img/20.png)